Discover folk - the CRM for people-powered businesses

 1. Import Your Data in Your New CRM

-Transitioning to a new CRM can seem daunting, but importing your existing data is a straightforward process.
-Once you have your data in CSV format, you can easily import it into your new CRM, ensuring a smooth transition.
+Transitioning your 20-50 person sales team to a new CRM can seem daunting, but importing your existing lead data is a straightforward process.
+Once you have your team's data in CSV format, you can easily import it into your new CRM, ensuring a smooth transition for all team members.

 3. Create your first pipeline

-Setting up your first pipeline is a crucial step in optimizing your lead management.
-Design a pipeline that reflects the stages of your lead management process, such as "New Lead," "Contacted," "Qualified," and "Converted."
-This structured approach helps you track the progress of each lead and ensures no opportunities slip through the cracks.
+Setting up your first pipeline is a crucial step in optimizing your team's lead management process.
+Design a pipeline that reflects the stages of your sales process, such as "New Lead," "Contacted," "Qualified," and "Converted."
+This structured approach helps your entire team track the progress of each lead and ensures no opportunities slip through the cracks, even when managing leads across multiple sales representatives.

 4. Onboard Your Team

-A CRM is only as effective as its users.
-Ensure your team is well-versed in the new system by providing comprehensive training sessions.
-Familiarize them with the CRM's features, best practices for lead management, and how to use the pipeline effectively.
-An empowered team will maximize the CRM's potential, leading to better lead management and higher conversion rates.
+A CRM is only as effective as its users, especially for teams of 20-50 people.
+Ensure your entire sales team is well-versed in the new system by providing comprehensive training sessions.
+Familiarize them with the CRM's collaborative features, best practices for team lead management, and how to use the pipeline effectively.
+An empowered team will maximize the CRM's potential, leading to better lead management coordination and higher conversion rates across your sales organization.

 The 5 best CRMs for lead management